PyTermOS-Project/pytermos/README.md

 # Contributing
 We welcome contributions from the community!
 Whether it's bug fixes, feature additions, or improvements to documentation, your help is appreciated.
 Please read CONTRIBUTING.md for details on the process for submitting pull requests to me.
 # License
-PyTermOS is open source and freely available under the MIT License.
+PyTermOS is open source and freely available under the GNU GPL v3 License.
 See the LICENSE file for more details.
 # Releases page
 To see all the releases, please go to this [https://github.com/MarkPavlenko/PyTermOS/releases](https://github.com/MarkPavlenko/PyTermOS/releases) page.
 ## Contact